Slevinski/slevinski.github.io/series/infrastructure-and-program/entries/executive-brief/essay.md

 - real written materials
 - real research and curricular history

-## Why now
+## Why This Is Timely

 Several factors make this a timely opportunity:

 - growing interest in multimodal and non-speech language processing
 - increased emphasis on data sharing and reusable datasets
 - maturing technical tooling around SignWriting
-- a visible, if under-supported, global user base
+- a visible, if under-resourced, global user base

 In addition, the technical foundation has reached a level of maturity where it can support broader research use, including corpus development, computational analysis, and integration with modern data workflows.
-The research path is also clearer than before: reading and literacy studies, Brazil-grounded empirical work, South Korea as a current institutional proof point, and infrastructure-plus-dataset development can now be described as one connected program rather than as separate hopes.
+The research path is also clearer than before: reading and literacy studies, Brazil-grounded empirical work, South Korea as a current institutional proof point, and infrastructure-plus-dataset development can be described as one connected program rather than as separate hopes.

-This creates a narrow window where institutional support can turn existing work into a stable, grant-ready program.
+This creates a narrow window where institutional stewardship can turn existing work into a stable, grant-ready program.

-## What first-stage support would fund
+## What first-stage stewardship would fund

-First-stage support would not need to invent the system.
+First-stage stewardship would not need to invent the system.

 It would stabilize the parts that make the existing system usable: